shashidharp2020/ASE-API-Gateway/README.md

      APP_LOG = \<Path and name of the log file\>
      MAXLOGSIZE = \<Maximum size of the log file\>
      NUMBER_OF_BACKUPS = \<Number of backups\>
+     IM_PROVIDER = \<Provider Name.
+Ex: JIRA\>
+     SYNC_INTERVAL = \<Start the sync thread to push data from AppScan to Issue Management System.
+1 means synchronizer runs everyday to push issues identified in the previous day.
+2 means synchronizer runs once in 2 days to push issues identified in last 2 days. \>
 5. Start the 'Gateway' application running the command "npm start" from the home directory.
 6. Access the APIs swagger page using the URL https://\<hostname\>:\<port\>/ase/api/swagger.
 You can get this URL from the console/log.
 7. Use the API to provide Issue Management details and start the synchronizer.